-“You did not try to save the world.”
+“You did not try to save the world,” she pointed out.

-“But you’re allowing twenty to die for everyone you’re saving.”
+“But you’re allowing twenty to die for everyone you’re saving,” she pointed out.

-“Twelve million innocents saved.
-I could have risked them to try and save the rest, but it would have meant letting a couple million innocents die for certain, and allowing millions of scumbags, bastards, murderers, and people who willingly looked the other way live.
+“More,” I said, “I’m ending all the lives that could be.
+The ones who would have died as lamentable sacrifices to an unremembered struggle.
+But at that cost, twelve million innocents have been saved.
+I could have risked them to try and save the rest, but it would have meant letting a couple million innocents die for certain, and allowing millions of scumbags, bastards, murderers, and people who willingly looked the other way to live.
 And it might have been for naught.
 I didn’t make this world a hell hole.
 I can only hope the next one is better.
 And can cope with a couple million superpowered pubescent girls.”

 There was a beach this time, but no party.
-Just a candlelight vigil for a world that was ending, and a hope that maybe, just maybe, humanity would learn from this.
+Just a candlelight vigil for a world that was ending, and a hope that maybe, just maybe, the scattered and hidden enclaves of humanity that I hadn’t been able to find would learn from this.
 But I doubted it.
 I didn’t know who the hell the companions I’d been promised were, but I kinda hoped they’d fuck off.
-I wasn’t feeling very good about myself right now and didn’t want to be associated with anyone who’d rejoice at what we’d done.
+I wasn’t feeling very good about myself right at that moment and didn’t want to be associated with anyone who’d rejoice at what we’d done.
 It was like cauterizing a wound, necessary, but fucked up.
 Twice now I’d let hundreds of millions die.
 The first time to make what I hoped was a better world.
 This time… I wasn’t sure.
 But I hoped like hell it wasn’t a trend.